 An additional determining factor is the notation of the music itself.
 Most of the Classical music is written on sheet music with details and specifics provided or the performer that include tempo, mood, accents, etc. Comparatively, Pop music notation usually includes only the chords that are written underneath the melody, normally the lead vocals.
 Furthermore, the performer gets a lot more flexibility as well, when Classical music has no place for improvisation.

-Another difference is in the modification in volume between the loudest and the softest sections, the dynamic range is greater in the Classical music than in Pop.
+Another difference is in the modification in volume between the loudest and the softest sections, the dynamic range is greater in Classical music than in Pop.
 Some pieces are very calm, others are very emphatic, and some may differ dramatically in the same movement, sometimes so widely that it is almost impossible to record the full range.
-Comparatively, modern Pop lacks this drama and range of the Classical music.
+Comparatively, modern Pop lacks this drama and range of Classical music.

 The prominent factor is that instrumentation effects the style of a piece enormously.
 Classical Music operates instruments that remain comparatively unchanged for hundred years; whereas Pop music instruments have electricity running in the majority of them.
 If to play Bach on the electric guitar; it could easily be mistaken for a metal guitar riff.
 On the flip side, if to take Popular composition to Classical instruments, it can be considered as Neoclassical work.

 Another considerable difference is that Pop music relies mostly on a vocal part of the composition, not the music itself.
 There is usually a singer’s voice and lyrics that transmits a major part of a selection's meaning, mood, and atmosphere.
-However, a vocal music is only a sphere of the Classical music and not even the most extended.
-In contrast, in the domain of opera or art song, the instrumental music transmits the message.
+However, a vocal music is only a sphere of Classical music and not even the most extended.
+In contrast, in the domain of opera or art song, instrumental music transmits the message.

 Each new epoch introduces changes that at first are opposed by traditionalists albeit later become natural and acknowledged.
 The finest music is one that touches person’s emotions and feelings most effectively.
 Classical and Pop music sound different, feel unlike, and is driven by differing purposes.
 Nonetheless, at its nature, their concerns are equal to affect people’s emotions and feelings through beauty and enjoyment; to open their minds and hearts, and to entertain.